Chapter 1: Prologue

 And when Steve sees light again, it’s after he hears Bucky saying that he’s sorry repeatedly.
 Steve flashes that stupid grin of his again, asking if Bucky had slept well.

-Bucky then learnt that if there’s one thing that helped it sleep, it would be alcohol.
+Bucky then learnt that if there’s one thing that helped him sleep, it would be alcohol.
 All he had to go was to drown himself in something strong, and the rest was history.
 He’d be able to sleep without any nightmares.

 He’d buy a few bottles before walking back home.